AI Manifesto

 Being intermediate-to-expert at dozens of tech tools (Marketo, Zapier, Salesforce, Webflow, Photoshop, multiple ESPs, etc.)

-Basically every hard skill listed on LinkedIn and that used to provide "job security"
+Basically every hard skill listed on LinkedIn that used to provide "job security"

 What I've learned from every risk or attempt and "failure"